RxLaboratory/Duik/src-docs/duik/docs/install-duik.md

 # Supported versions of After Effects

-## Tested

 Duik has been tested and is working with all versions of After Effects since CS6.
 That means it works correctly on:
 CS6 (11), CC (12), CC2014 (13), CC2015 (13.5), CC2017 (14), CC2018 (15), CC2019 (16).

+!!! note
-Note: CS6 has a lot of issues with Script Panels like the one used by Duik.
-Duik will work on CS6, but you may have to close and re-open it often to fix the UI issues you may have...
-You also have to know that the performance is pretty poor with CS6.
+    CS6 has a lot of issues with the Script Panels like the ones used by Duik.
+Duik will work on CS6, but you may have to close and re-open it often to fix the issues you may have with the UI…

-## Untested

-Note that it may also work on CS4, CS5, and CS5.5 but we do not test it on these versions.
-Just try if you still use one of those.

-## Not supported
+!!! warning

-All versions before CS4 won't be able to correctly run Duik, sorry!
-It's time to update...
+    All versions before CS6 can not run Duik, sorry!
+It’s time to update…

 # Installation